sajidbuet/sajidbuet.github.io/content/outreach/professional/_index.md

 #### Founding Chair , IEEE Photonics Society Bangladesh Chapter 2021
 ![MeetTheYP](IEEEPhotonicsSociety.jpg)
 I actively ran a membership drive and petitioned for establishing the IEEE Photonics Society Bangladesh Chapter.
 I became the interim chair of the Photonics Society Bangladesh Chapter.
 IEEE Photonics Society Bangladesh Chapter started its journey on March 22, 2021.
-I am currently serving as the vice-chair of the Technical chapter since 2022 January
+I served as the vice-chair of the Technical chapter 2022-2024.

 #### Chair, IEEE YP BDS 2020
 ![MeetTheYP](smc_meettheyp.png)